eb1a-profile-building/eb1a-profile-building.github.io/index.md

 ## 🌟 About Shivgan Joshi

-**Shivgan Joshi** is a leading EB1A & EB2-NIW Research Publication Strategist and certified Paralegal who has helped thousands of professionals transform their careers through systematic profile building.
+**Shivgan Joshi** is a leading EB1A & EB2-NIW Research Publication Strategist who has helped thousands of professionals transform their careers through systematic profile building.
 With over 169,945 learners and 6,325+ reviews across his educational programs, he has established himself as a trusted authority in immigration-focused academic strategy.

 ### 🎓 Professional Background
 - **EB1A & EB2-NIW Research Paper Profile Building**